CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

 Raspberry Pi 4 Errata
 ~~~~~~~~~~~~~~~~~~~~~

-On a Raspberry Pi 4 or newer, the latest 32-bit Raspberry Pi OS image will default to using the 64-bit kernel while still using 32-bit apt packages.
+On a Raspberry Pi 4 or newer, the latest 32-bit Raspberry Pi OS image will default to using the 64-bit kernel while still using 32-bit APT packages.
 As a result, our canivore-usb kernel module will fail to install.

 There are two options to work around this issue: